Why are clinical trials important?

 - looking at ways to control the side effects of treatments

-- looking at how best to provide care – for example, in hospital.
+- looking at how best to provide care.

 Most pancreatic cancer trials are looking at different treatment options.
-They aim to find better treatments which can help people live longer and improve the quality of their daily life.
+They aim to find better treatments that can help people live longer and improve the quality of their daily life.